Building Permits

 2. Prepare documents to be submitted as part of your application

-3. Complete a building permit application form
+3. Complete a building permit application on our Customer Portal

 4. Produce a 'Copy of Title' no more than six months old (available from landata.vic.gov.au)